 By helping to make insulin more affordable, the hope is that more seniors will adhere to their regimen and hit their treatment goals, giving them a better chance to get healthier.
 And that can mean a health care system that works better, not just for seniors, but for everyone.

 To learn about UnitedHealthcare plans in your area, visit UHCMedicareHealthPlans.com.

 Plans are insured or covered by a Medicare Advantage organization with a Medicare contract and/or a Medicare-approved Part D sponsor.
 Enrollment in the plan depends on the plan’s contract renewal with Medicare.
 For Dual Special Needs Plans: A Medicare Advantage organization with a Medicare contract and a contract with the State Medicaid Program.

 Benefits, features and/or devices vary by plan/area.
 Limitations and exclusions apply.

-You will pay a maximum of $35 for a 1-month supply of Part D select insulin drugs during the deductible, Initial Coverage and Coverage Gap or “Donut Hole” stages of your benefit.
+For the plans participating in the Part D Senior Savings model, you will pay a maximum of $35 for a 1-month supply of Part D select insulin drugs during the deductible, Initial Coverage and Coverage Gap or “Donut Hole” stages of your benefit.
 You will pay 5% of the cost of your insulin in the Catastrophic Coverage stage.
 This cost-sharing only applies to members who do not qualify for a program that helps pay for your drugs (“Extra Help”).